Get airtight privacy protections with Avast SecureLine VPN for Android

 Otherwise, switch to a trustworthy and secure VPN that won’t leak your IP address or other personal info online.
 Avast SecureLine VPN hides your IP address and protects your internet traffic against DNS leaks and other privacy threats to keep you anonymous whenever you’re online.

 There’s no reason to use a VPN that can’t keep your IP address hidden.
-For true online anonymity whenever you connect, choose a VPN created by the team behind the world’s most trusted cybersecurity software.
+For true online anonymity whenever you connect, choose a VPN from the cybersecurity experts trusted by over 435 million users worldwide.